alpsteam/terraform-oci-minimal-configuration/README.md

 Finally, run `source env_vars` to set the variables.
 You can check if your environment variables were set correctly by running `echo $TF_VAR_region` etc.

+**Important!** If you created your private key with a password, you will need to specify the password within the `env_vars` file.

 ### 3) Apply Terraform script

 Change directory into the `terraform-oci-minimal-configuration/` folder.